Wild Tasmania Tour

 TRIP ITINERARY

-- Mount Field N.P. including Russell Falls and Lake St Clair
+- Mount Field National Park including Russell Falls & Lake St Clair

-- Franklin-Gordon Wild Rivers N.P. a UNESCO World Heritage site
+- Gordon River Cruise in the Franklin-Gordon Wild Rivers National Park – a UNESCO World Heritage site

-- Wake up at Cradle Mountain and explore Dove Lake and surrounds
+- Cradle Mountain National Park and Dove Lake

 Day 1: Welcome to Hobart, Australia